-Elder abandonment is a form of elder abuse.
+Elder abandonment, sometimes called "older adult abandonment" or "senior abandonment," is a form of older adult abuse.
 It occurs when a person has assumed responsibility for providing care to an elderly individual -- but then deserts that individual.
 There are variations in how states define elder abandonment, but the general principles are the same.

 Background on Elder Abandonment

 Older adult abandonment is generally defined as the purposeful and permanent desertion of a person over age 65.
 The victim may be left at a hospital, a nursing home, or in a public location.
 Perhaps the abandoning person feels overburdened or believes he or she lacks the resources to care for the victim.
 Whatever the reason, one can only imagine the confusion and despair that the victim feels.